Compare Versions

 (f) “Developer” means a person, partnership, or corporation that designs, codes, or produces an automated decision tool, system, or substantially modifies an artificial intelligence system or service for the intended purpose of making, or being a substantial factor in making, consequential decisions, whether for its own use or for use by a third party.

-(g) “Impact assessment” means a documented risk-based evaluation of an automated decision tool system
+(g) “Impact assessment” means a documented risk-based evaluation of an automated decision tool system that meets the criteria of Section 22756.1.

 (h) “Sex” includes pregnancy, childbirth, and related conditions, gender identity, intersex status, and sexual orientation.